turingschool/lesson_plans/ruby_02-web_applications_with_ruby/html_and_css_recap.markdown

 ## Structure

-* 5 - Warm Up
 * 10 - Group Discussion
 * 10 - Anatomy of an HTML Page
-* 5 - Break
-* 15 - Basic CSS Refresher
+* 10 - Basic CSS Refresher
-* 5 - Mini-Project Introduction
-* 110 - Mini-Project Work Time
+* 50 - Mini-Project Work Time
-* 15 - Wrap-up, Share Out, Reflection
+* 10 - Wrap-up

-## Warm-up
+## Group Discussion

-Start a new gist.
-Over the intermission you read up on HTML and CSS.
-Take a few minutes to answer the questions below.

-* What are two topics that confused you?
-* What are two topics that made instant sense to you?
+* Q&A

 ## Full-Group Instruction

 ### Anatomy of an HTML Page

-As a group, we're going to go through the `index.html` in this repository and discuss all of the components.
+Clone the TuringBistro [repo](https://github.com/turingschool-examples/turing-bistro).
+As a group, we're going to go through the `index.html` in this repository and discuss the components.
 Feel free to interject and ask questions at this time.

+#### Additional Discussion Points

+* Chrome Developer Tools
+* `class` vs. `id`

 ### CSS Refresher

 As a group, we'll discuss the basics of CSS selectors and properties.
 Feel free to interject and ask questions.

+#### Additional Discussion Points

+* `normalize.css`

 ## Independent Challenges

-Fork the TuringBistro [repo](https://github.com/turingschool-examples/turing-bistro) and style the `index.html` using the stylesheets in the `css` folder.
-You may work in pairs or individually.
+In pairs, style the `index.html` page using `main.css` in the `stylesheets` folder.

 You have two constraints:

 * You can't change any of the HTML markup
 * You can't use JavaScript

-### Beginning
+### Must Knows

 * Center the container
 * Remove the underline from the hyperlinks
 * Change the style of the hyperlinks when a mouse hovers over them
+* Make the items in the navigation align horizontally
+* Move the announcements to a side bar

+### Nice to Haves

 * Prefix each of the menu prices with a dollar sign ($)

-### Intermediate

-* Make the items in the navigation align horizontally
 * Style the menu items like a traditional menu you'd find at a restaurant
+* Gradually transition the color of a hyperlink when a mouse hovers over it
-* Float the Turing Logo to either the left or the right
+* Float the Turing Logo to the left or the right

 ### Challenging

-* Move the announcements to a side bar
-* Gradually transition the color of a hyperlink when a mouse hovers over it
 * Make the page responsive to different screen sizes (desktop, tablet, mobile)

 ## Wrap-Up

-* Submit a pull request with your page.
-* Let's go around for 1 minute each and give a lightning introduction to your page design.
+* What was challenging?
-* Revisit your gist from the warm up.
-What areas are still unclear to you.
+* What areas are still unclear to you?
+* What are you proud of?

 ## Resources